Compliance Frameworks

 CIS Benchmarks

 The Center for Internet Security publishes prescriptive, configuration-level hardening benchmarks for individual cloud platforms.
-Each benchmark enumerates concrete recommendations ("Ensure MFA is enabled for the root user account") tied to specific console toggles, API parameters, and CLI invocations, scored Level 1 (broadly safe to apply) or Level 2 (defense-in-depth, may break legitimate workflows).
-CIS releases the PDF benchmarks free and sells pre-hardened machine images and CIS-CAT assessment tooling against the same recommendations.
+Each benchmark enumerates concrete recommendations ("Ensure MFA is enabled for the root user account") tied to specific console toggles, API parameters, and CLI invocations, scored Level 1 (broadly safe to apply) or Level 2 (defense-in-depth, which may break legitimate workflows).
+CIS releases the PDF benchmarks free and sells pre-hardened machine images and CIS-CAT assessment tooling that check against the same recommendations.

 NIST SP 800-53 rev5